A guide to the Edinburgh Festival Fringe

 The Edinburgh Fringe is the single biggest celebration of arts and culture on the planet – with over 3,500 shows on offer.
 Every year thousands of performers, from big names to unknown artists, take to hundreds of stages all over Edinburgh to present anything and everything from theatre and cabaret, to comedy and opera.

-This year, the Fringe takes place from 2 to 26 August and sees Virgin Money sponsor the Fringe on the High Street and the Fringe on the Mound for the ninth year running.
+In 2020, the Fringe takes place from 7 to 31 August and sees Virgin Money sponsor the Fringe on the High Street and the Fringe on the Mound for the ninth year running.
 Not only does the High Street place you at the centre of this historical city, it also places visitors right at the heart of the Fringe where they can expect to see the following:

 - Fringe stages: stages previewing Fringe shows (short 20-minute spots) throughout the day on the High Street and Royal Mile, so visitors can get a free taste of some of the thousands of shows on offer.